KhunWin/Publication_Revision_Check_Program/README.md

 # Version one
 It is capable to check the following aircraft type.
 1. Finnair
 2. Aerologic
+3. DHL

-More aircraft type are being added soon.
+More aircraft type are being added soon.# checking_revision_num_and_date